jacksleight/statamic-bard-mutator/docs/plugins.md

 ## Scoped Plugins

-By default all plugins are global, which means they will run whenever any Bard value is augmented.
-You can also make a plugin scoped, which then allows you to enable it for specifc Bard fields through the blueprint editor.
-Closure based plugins must also be given a handle before they can be selected.
-And you can optionally specify a display value:
+By default all plugins are global and run on every bard field.
+You can limit a plugin to specific fields by making it scoped and then enabling it through the Mutator Plugins config option in the blueprint editor.
+Closure based plugins need to be given a handle before they will appear in the blueprint editor, and you can optionally specify a display value:

 ```php
 use JackSleight\StatamicBardMutator\Facades\Mutator;